 And if being in the same room as those gems weren't enough, I went to the top deck after dinner (because that's where the bar line was shortest) and wound up chatting with a woman who edits books for Simon & Schuster.

-Me: It's a little bit sad to me that all of these eight-year-old Vine stars get mammoth book deals for writing their memoirs and perfect little novels like Jonathan Tropper's The Book of Joe, for instance, get such little attention.
+Me: It's kinda sad to me that these eight-year-old Vine stars get mammoth book deals for writing their memoirs and perfect little novels like The Book of Joe, for instance, get such little attention.

 Her: What did you just say?

-Me: I'm sorry, I just meant that celebrity books are all well and good but this book, my favorite ever, is deep and truly well-written and wonderful and I think more people should have access to it.
+Me: Sorry.
+I just meant that celebrity books are great but this book is deep and well-written and wonderful and I think it deserves more.

 Her: Oh I know the book.